CS-SI/eodag/docs/getting_started_guide/register.rst

       curl --request PUT --header 'accept: application/json' --header 'Authorization: Bearer <access_token>' https://gateway.prod.wekeo2.eu/hda-broker/api/v1/termsaccepted/<licence_name>

    The licence name depends on which data you want to retrieve.
-To use all datasets available in wekeo, the following licences have to be accepted.
+To use all datasets available in wekeo, the following licences have to be accepted:

     * EUMETSAT_Copernicus_Data_Licence
     * Copernicus_Land_Monitoring_Service_Data_Policy